Help us match you with local pros in your area

 Always get HVAC bids in writing before work begins.
 A comprehensive quote covers costs for both materials and labor.
 Make sure that you understand all terms before signing the contract.

 You should have your HVAC system inspected twice annually.
 Following an inspection, your technician will inform you what services are required.
 You should also have your system inspected if you notice new issues such as leaks, strange noises, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+If your home has ductwork, it should be inspected every few years.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
+You could also consider purchasing a smart thermostat.

 Normally, HVAC financing is through a third-party lender.
 If your HVAC company doesn't have financing options, you might consider taking out a loan on your own.
 Be sure to talk to a financial advisor and your HVAC company to learn what options are available to you and appropriate for your situation.